OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 The **AddNewStyle** example method takes three parameters.
 The first parameter takes a reference to the styles part.
 The second parameter takes the styleid of the style, and the third parameter takes the style name.
-The <span class="keyword">AddNewStyle</span> code creates the named style definition within the specified part.
+The **AddNewStyle** code creates the named style definition within the specified part.

 To create the style, the code instantiates the [Style](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.style.aspx) class and sets certain properties,